MDR Services

 Support for compliance with the General Data Protection Regulation.

-a unit of data storage capacity that is roughly equivalent to 1 billion bytes.
+A unit of data storage capacity that is roughly equivalent to 1 billion bytes.

 The common rules, policies and procedures that allow the Internet to function.